Sarah-Connie/T3A2-A/README.md

 ![dashboard wireframes](./docs/dashboard-desktop.png)
 ![dashboard wireframes](./docs/dashboard-all.png)

 Prototypes are also useful in the planning stages of a website as they allow the developer to visualize the flow of actions a user may take when interacting with rendered elements.
-To view the interactive version of these prototypes, they are accesible [here]().
+To view the interactive version of these prototypes, click here for the [desktop version](https://www.figma.com/proto/wMKxyusVxR7e4V9zPe1JHL/Hope-Hunters-Wireframes?type=design&node-id=30-1357&t=RsEU8JRCJn1tqZyX-0&scaling=scale-down&page-id=19%3A818&starting-point-node-id=30%3A1357&show-proto-sidebar=1) and here for the [mobile version](https://www.figma.com/proto/wMKxyusVxR7e4V9zPe1JHL/Hope-Hunters-Wireframes?type=design&node-id=45-1568&t=RsEU8JRCJn1tqZyX-0&scaling=scale-down&page-id=45%3A1567&starting-point-node-id=45%3A1568).

 Visual representation of prototypes for both desktop and mobile below - Mobile representation: